 By choosing a root canal, Dr. Kovacevic can clean up the damaged tooth, and prevent the surrounding areas from becoming infected as well.

 Root canals can save your oral health if you act quickly.
 If you have more questions, learn more about this treatment through a one-on-one meeting with Dr. Kovacevic.
-During this consultation, Dr. Kovacevic will perform an oral examination, discuss your treatment options and timeline, and ultimately leave the decision for treatment up to you.
+During this consultation, our Greensburg, PA dentist will perform an oral examination, discuss your treatment options and timeline, and ultimately leave the decision for treatment up to you.